BerkayYildirimUA/DS_Project/README.md

 # Replication part
 We have files with a name.
 This name can be hashed by our simple hash algorithm.
 Now we can compare these hashes with the known node's ID's that are situated in the ring topology.

 The goal of this part is to ensure that all files, with a specific hash range, are located at the same node.
-Now we know through the naming server, where a file might be located.
+Now we know through the naming remoteNode, where a file might be located.

 To ensure easy coding, we'll create a file transfer class that can be used by the nodes to transfer a file over a TCP socket from node to node.